RichaBharti0603/V2-Sense/README.md

 # V2Sense: Vehicle-to-Vehicle Safety Mesh

+⚠️ Note: The simulation may take a few seconds to initialize on first load due to Streamlit free-tier sleeping.
+Please allow 10–15 seconds.

 ### 🧠 What is this?
 **V2Sense** is a simulation of a collision detection system using Vehicle-to-Vehicle (V2V) communication.
 It predicts potential collisions in real-time by simulating the position, speed, and direction of moving vehicles.